Information Publication Scheme

 1. Introduction

-The Takeovers Panel is an agency established under the ASIC Act 2000 and is subject to the Freedom of Information Act 1982 (FOI Act).
-The Panel is required to comply with the Information Publication Scheme (IPS) requirements and this agency plan describes how the Panel proposes to do this, as required by s8(1) of the FOI Act.
+The Takeovers Panel is an agency established under the Australian Securities and Investments Commission Act 2001 (Cth) and is subject to the Freedom of Information Act 1982 (Cth) (FOI Act).
+The Panel is required to comply with the Information Publication Scheme (IPS) requirements and this agency plan (Plan) describes how the Panel proposes to do this, as required by s8(1) of the FOI Act.

-- what information the Takeovers Panel publishes currently and what it proposes to publish in the future and the means by which this information will be published (on its website) and
+• what information the Panel publishes currently and what it proposes to publish in the future and the means by which this information will be published (on its website) and

 The Panel is a small organisation which receives executive support from Treasury.
-The main contact for this scheme and any FOI enquiries is the Panel's director, Allan Bulman.
-Please direct any feedback in relation to this Plan to the Panel's director, contact details can be found on the contact page.
+The main contact for this Plan (including any feedback in relation to this Plan) and any FOI enquiries is the Panel's Chief Executive, Allan Bulman – contact details can be found on the contact us page.

 The Panel receives assistance from Treasury FOI officers to respond to FOI enquiries.
 The Panel will act consistently with the principles in the Treasury IPS Agency Plan, unless they are clearly inapplicable to the Panel.